BagasFeliciaR/n8n-automation-lab/README.md

 # ⚙️ Workflow-Vault: The Automation Hub

 A centralized repository for my collection of automated workflows and system integrations.
-This hub serves as the core of my "Set-and-Forget" ecosystem, designed to streamline operations, orchestrate APIs, and optimize data management across various platforms.
+This hub serves as the core of my "Set and Forget" ecosystem, designed to streamline operations, orchestrate APIs, and optimize data management across various platforms.

 ## 🚀 Overview
 The projects within this vault focus on bridging the gap between disconnected services.
-By leveraging automation, these workflows handle complex tasks autonomously—reducing manual intervention and maximizing efficiency.
+By leveraging automation, these workflows handle complex tasks autonomously reducing manual intervention and maximizing efficiency.

 ## 📂 Repository Structure
 Each folder represents a distinct automation system, containing: